 But the Jewish remnant has a different character.
 They cling to the law and attempt to do it.
 In this there are three points to make concerning the differences, all important to clearly see.
 First, Israel represents man in the flesh and man in the first Adam (Rom.
 8:9, 7:5).
 The end time Jewish remnant would be of Israel, and also would be in the flesh and in the first Adam.
 Israel is not in Christ, they are not in the second Adam.
 The remnant would be in the same position.

 Second, the law is Judaism, and represents the perfect measure of human righteousness of man in Adam, man in the flesh.
 But it was never the measure of God’s righteousness, of God’s nature.
 Human righteousness from the law says this, “An eye for an eye and a tooth for a tooth.”
 (Lev.
 24:20) Notice that Jesus quotes this to start the passage from Matthew above, only with this preface – “You have heard that it was said…” What He is referring to is that it was said in the law and under Judaism.
 In the passage, Jesus is clearly moving away from the law.
 For Christianity, He makes a positive change.
-Instead of righteousness based on an eye for an eye, a tooth for a tooth – based on justice and equality, what is right and just in the human mind – now it would be based on grace and mercy, and not resisting evil.
+Instead of righteousness based on an eye for an eye, a tooth for a tooth – based on justice and equality, what is right and just in the human mind – now the Christian is asked to suffer in grace by not resisting evil.
 This is quite a change, and represents quite a difference between Christianity and Judaism.
 But, again, the Jewish remnant is of Israel and Judaism.
-Instead they look for Jehovah to come and avenge them of their adversaries.
+Instead they look for Jehovah to come and avenge them of their adversaries (if the Christian is asked to turn the other cheek to his adversary, then he can’t be praying to God to pour vengeance on him).

 Third, the character of prophecy is about the earth, about the principle of the government of the earth, and about Israel.
 All the prophecies about Israel and the promises made to Israel will be fulfilled by God through the Jewish remnant.
 God’s counsels for Israel will be completed in them.
 They will form the nation saved by God (Rom.
 11:26).
 Jehovah’s government of the millennial earth will be centered in Israel and Jerusalem.
 The law is the basis of that government.
 God will make a new covenant with them at that time (Jer.
 31:31-34, Heb.
 8:7-13).
 The law will be written by God on their hearts and in their minds, so they will obey Him (Ez.
 11:17-20, 36:24-28).
 So, the end time Jewish remnant is associated with these principles, while the church is not.